-Name of Program/Operational Area: Financial Aid Office Contact Person: Erin Cruz

-Submission Date: Spring 2018
+Name of Program/Operational Area: Financial Aid Office Contact Person: Erin Cruz Submission Date: Spring 2018

 [Note: The information in this area will repeat on all pages.]
 Federal Workstudy and all students meet average or about for characteristics on the Student Work-Study Performance Evaluation Form.
-Which of numbered items under the Mission Statement (see page 1 of this document) will be furthered if this goal is completed? (select all that apply) Item 1 Item 2_X Item 3 Item 4_X Item 5 Item 6 Progress on Goal: X_Completed (Date 1/29/2018) Revised (Date Comments: The college workstudy students have demonstrated knowledge of becoming a successful student work in the department assigned.
+Which of numbered items under the Mission Statement (see page 1 of this document) will be furthered if this goal is completed? (select all that apply) Item 1 Item 2_X Item 3 Item 4_X Item 5 Item 6 Progress on Goal: X_Completed (Date 1/29/2018) Revised (Date Comments: The college workstudy students have demonstrated knowledge of becoming a successful student worker in the department assigned.
 All workstudy supervisors complete a standard evaluation for the student worker assigned at the close of each semester.
 Based on the review of each evaluation all supervisors complete the evaluation and all students are meeting average standards and are working on areas where they can grow and meet above average standards in the semesters to come.

-L Note: The inform nation in this area will rep eat on all pages.]

-PORTERVILLE COLLEGE

-Student Work-Study Performance Evaluation Form

-STUDENT EMPLOYEE'S NAME

-ASSIGNED LOCATION

-STUDENT ID# SEMESTER: Fall portun ities fo r emp loyme nt:

-4-Superior 3-Above Average 2- Average 1-Below Average N-Not Ob served i/Not / Applic able

-4 3 2 1 N

-OHALITY OF WORK: 4 3 - IN

-QUALITY OF WORK: Achieves satisfactory results for duties and tasks completed

-QUANTITY OF WORK: +

-Works effectively and efficiently; tasks done in a timely manner; handles multiple

-tasks

-WORK HABITS + \vdash

-Care of equipment, observation of department policy and procedures

-COMPREHENSION: +

-Understands the assigned duties and tasks

-RELIABILITY: +

-Job completion, ability to get things done, conscientiousness

-ATTITUDE TOWARD WORK: + \vdash

-Enthusiastic and willing to perform duties and tasks

-DEPENDABILITY: +

-Punctual and reliable in attendance; completes assigned duties and tasks

-PROFESSIONALISM: +-

-Interacts well with others in the office; conducts him/herself professionally

-INITIATIVE: +-

-Interest in assuming added responsibilities

-LEADERSHIP: +- \vdash

-Demonstrates leadership abilities

-ACADEMIC PROGRESS: + \vdash

-Demonstrates time management skills; understands the importance of maintaining

-high

-academic achievement; informs supervisor of any situations that need to be

-addressed

-regarding academic progress

-Additional Comments:

-SUPERVISOR SIGNATURE DAT E

-STUDENT SIGNATURE DATI E
+[Note: The information in this area will repeat on all pages.]
+PORTERVILLE COLLEGE Student Work-Study Performance Evaluation Form STUDENT EMPLOYEE'S NAME ASSIGNED LOCATION SEMESTER: Fall Spring Summer STUDENT ID# All characteristics may not apply to each student because of the great diversity in the opportunities for employment: therefore, if a category cannot be rated OBJECTIVELY, please check the "NOT OBSERVED/NOT APPLICABLE" box.
+4-Superior 3-Above Average 2- Average 1-Below Average N-Not Observed/Not Applicable QUALITY OF WORK: Achieves satisfactory results for duties and tasks completed QUANTITY OF WORK: Works effectively and efficiently; tasks done in a timely manner; handles multiple WORK HABITS Care of equipment, observation of department policy and procedures COMPREHENSION: Understands the assigned duties and tasks RELIABILITY: Job completion, ability to get things done, conscientiousness ATTITUDE TOWARD WORK: Enthusiastic and willing to perform duties and tasks DEPENDABILITY: Punctual and reliable in attendance; completes assigned duties and tasks PROFESSIONALISM: Interacts well with others in the office; conducts him/herself professionally INITIATIVE: Interest in assuming added responsibilities LEADERSHIP: Demonstrates leadership abilities ACADEMIC PROGRESS: Demonstrates time management skills; understands the importance of maintaining academic achievement; informs supervisor of any situations that need to be regarding academic progress Additional Comments: SUPERVISOR SIGNATURE DATE